-□ Dance & Parkinson's (4 hours/ training+1 session) Due to COVID-19, Dance & Parkinson's will not be an option for production study hours for the Fall 2020 semester.
+□ Dance & Parkinson's (6 hours/ training+2 sessions) Due to Covid-19, Dance & Parkinson's will not be an option for production study hours for the Fall 2020 semester.

-The Mason Gross Dance Department partners with the New Jersey Parkinson's The Mason Gross Dance Department continues to partner with the New Jersey Parkinson's Disease Information and Referral Center at Robert Wood Johnson University Hospital to present a series of movement classes for people with Parkinson's disease.
+The Mason Gross Dance Department partners with the New Jersey Parkinson's Disease Information and Referral Center at Robert Wood Johnson University Hospital to present a series of movement classes for people with Parkinson's disease.

-The classes, which will feature live music by Diane Pivarnik, will take place Wednesdays at RWJ Fitness Center in New Brunswick and Saturdays at the Mason Gross Performing Arts Center on the Douglass Campus.
+The classes will take place Wednesdays at RWJ Fitness Center in New Brunswick and Saturdays at the Mason Gross Performing Arts Center on the Douglass Campus.
 Instructors guide participants through a series of gentle stretches, posture supports, and joint articulations, as well as balance, stability, and locomotion activities that are meant to be both challenging and fun.